layoutBox/FlexLayout/README.md

 ### markAsDirty()
 - Applies to: `flex items`

-- Parameter: Bool
+**Method:**

+* **`markAsDirty()`**
 Yoga is so highly optimized, that flex items are layouted only when a flex property is changed and when flex container size change.
 In the event that you want to force FlexLayout to do a layout of a flex items, you can mark it as dirty using `markAsDirty()`.

   Dirty flag propagates to the root of the flexbox tree ensuring that when any item is invalidated its whole subtree will be re-calculated.

 ###### Usage examples:
 In the case where a UILabel's text is updated, it is needed to mark the label as dirty and relayout the flex container.

 ```swift
     // 1) Update UILabel's text
     label.text = "I love FlexLayout"